Milkyy-way/AI_Agent_Web_Scraper/README.md

     ```

 ### Additional Notes:
+- Rename the .env.example to .env and Add the API keys
 - Ensure you configure your tasks in `tasks.yaml` as per your project requirements.
 - Once the project is running, provide a URL for web scraping or crawling, and enjoy the results!